 Call our offices today at 212-742-1414 to discover exactly how we can be your most potent supporters in rectifying securities fraud, breach of fiduciary duty, and anything else that may have contributed to your investments not turning out as planned.

-Frequently Asked Questions About FINRA Arbitration
+Frequently Asked Questions Answered By A FINRA Lawyer

 As an individual investor, it can be difficult to know whether you have legal grounds to pursue a financial recovery.
 The best way to determine whether you should file for FINRA arbitration is to discuss your case with an experienced financial fraud attorney.
-At Zamansky, LLC, our FINRA arbitration attorneys offer free initial consultations, and our attorneys can help you decide whether to pursue a claim.
+At Zamansky, LLC, our FINRA lawyers offer free initial consultations, and our attorneys can help you decide whether to pursue a claim.

 What are my chances of recovering fraudulent investment losses through FINRA arbitration?

 Your chances of receiving an award in arbitration are entirely depending upon the facts of your particular case.
 As a result, a FINRA arbitration attorney cannot estimate your chances of recovery without speaking with you.
 However, we can share some statistics that have been published by FINRA: